If you’re on the hunt for a new water ionizer, and you’re here right now, then you want to know who wins the battle of Bawell vs Kangen.

 However, due to Kangen’s hefty price, we have yet to recommend it as a top-rated water ionizer on our site.

-We’ve seen other sites call the Kangen Water Machine an outright scam, which we don’t believe to be true.
+We’ve seen other reviewers call the Kangen Water Machine an outright scam, which we don’t believe to be true.

 Yes, the price is too high, but we do think the Kangen Leveluk SD501 Platinum model is a quality unit.